fentosc/starter-hugo-academic/content/inprogress/fl2023/index.md

 # slides: example
 ---

-Total Factor Productivity fell in Mexico since the early 1990s despite reforms to increase efficiency including participation in the North American Free Trade Agreement with Canada and the United States; contrary to expectations, there was productivity divergence.
-In this paper, we exploit a rich firm database to understand this outcome.
+Total Factor Productivity fell in Mexico since the early 1990s despite many reforms to increase efficiency, including multiple free trade agreements, privatization of state-owned enterprises, and the creation of regulatory agencies to promote domestic competition.
+We exploit a rich firm database to understand this outcome.
+We construct a twenty-year panel and analyze firm dynamics from two perspectives, the formal-informal and the sector composition of the economy.

-We construct a twenty year panel and analyze firm dynamics from two complementary perspectives, formality status and sector composition.
-In the first case we show that firm dynamics were dysfunctional: high productivity firms exited, surviving ones did not become more productive, and entrants were less productive than survivors, mostly because of informality.
+In the first case we show that firm dynamics were dysfunctional: high productivity formal firms exited; surviving firms hardly grew, and their productivity fell because more informalized than formalized; and entrants were less productive than survivors, mostly because of large informal entry.

-In the second we show that while manufactures performed relatively better, its contribution to TFP was very modest because, despite Nafta, informal entry into the sector persisted.
-We document that for TFP, the formal informal composition of the economy is more important than its sector composition.
-We show that surviving firms grew very little and that more informalized than formalized.
+In the second case we show that while manufacturing performed relatively better than services and commerce, its contribution to TFP was modest because, despite a remarkable increase in manufacturing exports, its share of resources and GDP fell, and informality in the sector persisted.
+We document that for TFP, the formal-informal composition of the economy is more important than its sector composition.

-A back of the envelope calculation shows that absent informality, Mexico would have narrowed the productivity gap with its Nafta partners.
-Our results shed light on the impacts of trade reforms in economies with large informality.
+Back-of-the-envelope calculations show that absent the institutions that give rise to informality, Mexico would have experienced positive TFP growth.